16 Inspiring Examples of Personalization From Media and Entertainment Brands

 A) A Customizable Feed

-It goes without saying that your users’ home screen should have relevant offers based on their actions or content they’ve consumed in the past.
+Your users’ home screen should have relevant offers based on their actions or content they’ve consumed in the past.

-Aside from using your own recommendation engine to generate this, you may want to let users set up preferences for their own feed.
+Aside from using your own recommendation engine to generate this, you may want to let users set up preferences for their feed.
 This way, they can tailor their experience even more.

 Example: The Bleacher Report “My teams” feature

 Making it easy for users to discover relevant content is critical for demonstrating how personalization can make their experience better.
 To get this right, you’ll need to experiment with where you place recommendations.
 (This could be done using targeted ads—if they aren’t too disruptive to your users’ experience.)

 You can also create a whole section for content discovery (often called a “Discover” or “Search” section).
 Make sure users can filter results to better hone in on content that will interest them vs. relying solely on your recommendation engine.
 The more invested users are in creating their own experience, the more likely they’ll be to become long-term subscribers.

 Example: The New York Times “Your Feed” feature